Practical Noise Mitigation for Quantum Annealing via Dynamical Decoupling: Toward Industry-Relevant Optimization using Trapped Ions: Conclusions

 A general control pulse, assumed to be applied nearly instantaneously (i.e., much faster than the relevant time scales of the annealing sweep), can be mathematically represented as a collective rotation of all qubits around an arbitrary axis: $U_\mathrm{pulse} = \prod_k \exp(-i\bold{v^{(k)}} \cdot \bold{\sigma^{(k)}})$, where $\bold{\sigma^{(k)}} = (\sigma_x^{(k)}, \sigma_y^{(k)}, \sigma_z^{(k)})$ denotes the vector containing the Pauli matrices acting on qubit $k$.

 In this work, motivated by the specific form of the annealing Hamiltonian and salient error term, we focus on the simplest case: $\pi$-pulses that rotate qubits around the x-axis, equivalent to spin-flip operations.
+Such pulses can be implemented in the MAGIC setup by turning on driving fields, tuned to the qubit resonances, for a finite time interval (Eq.~\eqref{eq:1q_gate}).
 This choice of simple $\pi$-pulses is sufficient for mitigating the local field fluctuations considered in our analysis (see Sec. \ref{subsec:local_field_disorder}).
 The action of such pulses on the driver and cost Hamiltonians of the annealing protocol, as given in Eq.~\eqref{eq:modified_annealing}, yields

 Notably, the spin-flip operations leave the driver Hamiltonian unchanged and only modify the signs of the local fields $h_i^z$ in the cost Hamiltonian.
 In the case where the fields are undesired error terms, this sign flip will enable alleviating their effect, as detailed below.
 In the case where the fields are part of the problem cost Hamiltonian, the sign reversal is a crucial perturbation that needs to be compensated.